Part 1

 The following night, after a second long drive, we pulled in at a Swiss roadside inn, having trouble getting the heavy trucks up into the steep, snow covered car park.
 Each time we got up and stopped, they would start to slide back again.
 Poor Mike Gillman - he desperately wanted to drive but we were uncertain about letting him take charge of one of the heavy trucks.
 We were speeding at an average of 90mph along the continental motorways, the huge Union Jack flapping in the wind at the side of the truck and encouraging hoots, waves and smiles from other motorists.
 Ken’s truck also sported a flag, though much smaller.
 I was glad I prevented Mike from driving, though sorry for him too, but when we reached Slovenia and Croatia driving conditions became treacherous and, I am certain, would have proved altogether too much for him.

 At the 20-mile tunnel through the Alps we ran into a small problem.
-Linda, Kelly and myself were in the lead truck with me driving and we entered the tunnel first, after paying the costly toll.
+Linda, Kelly and myself were in the lead truck with myself driving and we entered the tunnel first, after paying the costly toll.
 Some miles later we realised the second truck, driven by Ken, was not behind us.
 I tried contacting Ken on the radio to no avail.
 Eventually we emerged on the far side of the mountains and parked up to await their arrival.
 Thirty minutes later they still had not appeared and we began to get worried.

 Using the radio with twenty miles of solid mountain separating us was pointless.
 We also found there was no direct telephone contact between the operatives at either end of the tunnel - at least, none was made available for our use after we explained, with some difficulty, our predicament.